lingui/js-lingui/website/docs/tutorials/react-native.md

 The last remaining piece of the puzzle is changing the active locale.
 The `i18n` object exposes [`i18n.loadAndActivate()`](/ref/core#i18n.loadAndActivate) for that.
 Call the method and the [`I18nProvider`](/docs/ref/react.md#i18nprovider) will re-render the translations.
 It all becomes clear when you take a look at the [final code](https://github.com/lingui/js-lingui/tree/main/examples/react-native/src/MainScreen.tsx#L29).

+However, we don't recommend that you change the locale like this, as it can cause conflicts in how your app ui is localized.
+This is further [explained here](https://www.youtube.com/live/uLicTDG5hSs?feature=share&t=9088).

 ## Choosing the default locale

 Lingui does not ship with functionality that would allow you to determine the best locale you should activate by default.